 - Asia: +65 6600 0866 / [email protected]

 What is the difference between an item listing and a stock item?

 Our listings system is based on the backbone GearSource® “Stock Item Database”.
 It includes every piece of gear that anyone might offer for sale.
 Sellers add their Item Listings under that Stock item to make it easier for buyers to research and find what they are looking for.
 When you visit a stock item, you will see numerous listings under that Stock item with varying price ranges, conditions, etc… making for a unique and simple shopping experience.

 What is a NeedZone Listing?

 The NeedZone is a special area on GearSource.com® created specifically for buyers to identify items they are looking for do not see available on the site.
 Buyers can post a listing, similar to a “want ad” and wait for a seller to respond with items that may match your need.
-We give sellers regular updates on what buyers are looking for through the weekly NeedZone blast and on social media.
+Sellers have access to view NeedZone requests within their account center at all times as well as receive updates through the NeedZone blast and on social media.

 As a seller, it’s simple to respond to a buyer’s request – when you see a post for something you have sitting in your inventory, you simply click on that post and suggest one of your current listings or add a new listing to fulfill that request.
 This will send an automated response to the buyer and if they accept, it automatically creates an order on your listing.

 What are my obligations as a seller to GearSource®?

 Below is a shortened version of your obligation as a seller.
 It is not meant to replace our User Agreement , which is the legal document you sign before listing an item.
 Please review our complete User Agreement for all the details.